-a) Principle - Heat the individual rather than the environment.
+- a) Principle Heat the individual rather than the environment.
 What this means is: don't try to keep the house, room or tent warm.
-Rather, dress in layers to keep your body warm.

-b) Keep a supply of one-time-use hand, body, and/or toe warmers.
+Rather, dress in layers to keep your body warm. - b) Keep a supply of one-time-use hand, body, and/or toe warmers.
 They come in different sizes and usually state the effective time they will generate warmth.
-Those that are activated with oxygen-contact have non-toxic natural ingredients.

-- c) Fires and heaters are nice, but they take precious fuel.
-Have a sufficient supply of fuel (wood, wood pellets, propane, kerosene, etc.) available to last for a week or more. - In a crisis, fire is for essential purposes, not ambiance! - A large fire is usually unnecessary.
+Those that are activated with oxygen-contact have non-toxic natural ingredients. - c) Fires and heaters are nice, but they take precious fuel.
+Have a sufficient supply of fuel (wood, wood pellets, propane, kerosene, etc.) available to last for a week or more. - In a crisis, fire is for essential purposes, not ambiance! - Have functional smoke and carbon monoxide detectors and backup batteries.

+A large fire is usually unnecessary.
 Use fuel wisely.
 Be sure to have proper ventilation in enclosed spaces to avoid carbon monoxide poisoning!
 With open flames, always be alert to fire or burn dangers.
 Have fire extinguishers easily available.
 Keep a larger fire extinguisher in the hallway, the kitchen, and garage; more if you can.